 In April 2018 Guernsey Electricity launched a new reporting methodology, which has enabled us to disclose all of our greenhouse gas emissions involved in the company’s activities directly under the control of Guernsey Electricity.
-Supplier and contractor emissions are not included in our reporting at this stage.
+Currently, supplier and contractor emissions are not included in our reporting.

-The new process also now enables us to break our carbon reporting data down into direct emissions sources, such as fuel used in energy generation and company vehicles, as well as indirect emissions, for example imported electricity.
-This has been possible through the use of the international accounting tool the GHG Protocol and the DEFRA "Environmental Reporting Guidelines: Including mandatory greenhouse gas emissions reporting guidance June 2013".
+The process also now enables us to break our carbon reporting data down, as shown in the diagram below, into direct emissions sources (such as fuel used in energy generation and company vehicles) as well as indirect emissions (such as imported electricity).
+This has been possible through the use of the international accounting tool, the GHG Protocol and the DEFRA 'Environmental Reporting Guidelines: Including mandatory greenhouse gas emissions reporting guidance June 2013'.
 Our methodology and reporting process is reviewed annually by external GHG reporting specialists.

 Image Caption: Greenhouse Gas Emissions Reporting

 The graph shows the trend of Guernsey Electricity’s Total GHG emissions since 2012 by Financial Year (1 April – 31st March)

 This pie chart shows the source of energy as a percentage in the Financial Year 2017/2018.

 The latest figures of Guernsey Electricity's Green House Gas (GHG) Emission figures by Financial Year (1st April - 31st March).

 |Scope 1: Fuel consumed in GEL's Vale Power Station to generate electricity, fuel used and fugitive emissions across our our distribution network, and our company vehicle and plant.||118,604||39,966|